Carole Feuerman: Public works

+A 16 ft bronze diver entitled The Golden Mean at Riverfront Green Park with Hudson Valley Center for Contemporary Art in Peekskill, New York was unveiled in September 2012.
+A video documentary on the five-year creation of the work has been posted online.
 In 2013, The City of Peekskill announced the acquisition of the sculpture as a permanent monument to the town.
-A second diver was created for her spring 2013 solo exhibition at Jim Kempner Fine Art also titled The Golden Mean, where it was on display in the outdoor sculpture garden through the summer and then moved to an 8-piece outdoor sculpture exhibition at Mana Contemporary in New Jersey.
+A second diver was created for her spring 2013 solo exhibition at Jim Kempner Fine Art also titled The Golden Mean, where it was on display in the outdoor sculpture garden through the summer and then moved to an 8-piece outdoor sculpture exhibition at Mana Contemporary in Jersey City.
 The monumental model used to create the bronze was installed at the 2013 Venice Biennale.
-Feuerman’s sculpture, General’s Daughter, was a finalist for the Outwin Boochever Portrait Competition hosted by the National Portrait Gallery in the Smithsonian Institution.

 In May 2014, NetApp unveiled a new commission by Feuerman titled Double Diver, gifted to the City of Sunnyvale, California.
 The sculpture is 2½ tons of bronze and steel balancing on two 6-inch wrists.

-2015–2019

-In 2015, Feuerman had solo exhibitions in Florence, Frankfurt, Korea, New York, Miami, and Chicago.
-She was part of a group show "Love" at the Hudson Valley Center for Contemporary Art.
+In 2015, Feuerman had solo exhibitions in Florence, Hong Kong, Frankfurt, Korea, New York, Miami, and Chicago.
+She was part of a group show Love at the Hudson Valley Center for Contemporary Art.
 Two of her sculptures, DurgaMa and Leda and the Swan, were included in the 2015 Venice Biennale at Palazzo Mora.
-Feuerman was invited to Harbour City to have a solo exhibition to display her sculptures in the Ocean Terminal Forecourt.
-This would mark Feuerman’s first solo art exhibition in Asia Pacific and the largest hyperrealist public art exhibition in Hong Kong.